Joey-Junyi-Qiu/Biostat625.HW3.Joey.Junyi.Qiu/README.md

 # Predict probabilities
 predicted_probs <- J_logistic(X, fitted_beta)

+# Predict probabilities
+predicted_probs_cpp <- J_logistic_cpp(X, fitted_beta)

 # Calculate negative log-likelihood
 log_likelihood_value <- J_log_likelihood(X, y, fitted_beta)

 # Print results
 print(fitted_beta)
 print(predicted_probs[1:10])  # Print the first 10 predicted probabilities
+print(predicted_probs_cpp[1:10])  # Print the first 10 predicted probabilities
 print(log_likelihood_value)
 ```

 ## Testing
 This R package contains tests for functions and comparisons with the results of the glm() model(original R functions), using the all.equal() and bench::mark() to demonstrate the correctness and the efficiency.
 And all of them can output the correct results.
 You can find references in documents such as vignettes.
+Moreover, the comparisons of R code with the Rcpp code are also included, showing that Rcpp can improve the efficiency of the same function.

 ## Contributing